|

 with an external utility like, but not only, GZip, BZip2, XZ (using

-7-Zip / p7zip LZMA / LZMA2 compression algorithms), Brotli, Zstandard, and similar
+7-Zip / p7zip LZMA / LZMA2 compression algorithms), Brotli, Zstandard,

 tools to reduce archive's size, i.e. for more compact backup, or